Skip to content

 As noted above, this Notice does not apply to the processing of personal data in connection with the products and solutions you may receive from us and/or its affiliates.
 Please refer to the individual privacy notices that are specific to those products and solutions, and displayed on the corresponding websites.
 These websites are directly accessible from www.digital-science.com/products/

 If this Notice is referred to in connection with one or more of those products or solutions, this is done for convenience only, and you should refer to the relevant individual privacy notice(s) for information about the personal data that is collected, how it may be used and managed, and the rights you may have in relation thereto, in the context of that product or solution.
-For example, if you sign-up via Digital Science to receive emails about Altmetric – which you may do via the website at www.digital-science.com – your personal data will be used for that purpose in accordance with the privacy notice at www.altmetric.com/privacy-policy/
+For example, if you sign-up via the Digital Science Resources to receive emails about Altmetric – which you may do via the website at www.digital-science.com – your personal data will be used for that purpose in accordance with the privacy notice at www.altmetric.com/privacy-policy/

 Contact details